magento/devdocs/src/contributor-guide/pull-request-tests.md

 -  [Running tests for a pull request](#run-pull-request-tests)
 -  [Related pull requests](#related-pull-requests)

-## Magento Automated Testing {#magento-automated-testing}
+## Magento Automated Testing

-Magento Automated Testing is a testing infrastructure that allows to run the set of all required Magento Automated Tests against code in Pull Requests.
-It can be triggered via a comment in a pull request.
-The running tests are represented both as Pull Request statuses and as Pull Requests checks.
+Magento Automated Testing infrastructure runs all required automated tests against code in pull requests.
+You can trigger automated tests by adding a comment to a pull request.
+Tests are represented both as pull request statuses and checks.

-Below there's information about all kinds of tests available currently.
+The following sections describe the different kinds of tests that are currently available.

 ### Semantic Version Checker

 Semantic Version Checker is a test that compares the changed code against the mainline and detects levels of code changes.
-It shows a list of changes grouped by the class (level) of changes (MAJOR, MINOR, PATCH) with explanation of the change (Class was removed, [public] Method implementation changed, [private] Property has been removed etc.) The allowed level is PATCH.
+It shows a list of changes grouped by the class (level) of changes (MAJOR, MINOR, PATCH) with an explanation of the change (Class was removed, [public] Method implementation changed, [private] Property has been removed etc.) The allowed level is PATCH.
-Please see the [Backward Compatibility Development Guide](https://devdocs.magento.com/guides/v2.3/contributor-guide/backward-compatible-development/index.html) for more information
+See [Backward Compatibility Development](https://devdocs.magento.com/guides/v2.3/contributor-guide/backward-compatible-development/index.html) for more information.

 ### Functional Tests

 Functional Tests are PHPUnit-based tests that check Magento functional behavior from the perspective of a user.
-They press buttons and links in browser, fill and submit forms, look and check what is displayed in the browser's window like real users.
+They click buttons and links in a browser, fill and submit forms, verify what is displayed in the browser window like real users.

 ### Sample Data Tests